San Marino Wedding Traditions Cultural Wedding Guide 2025

 The Catholic Marriage Ceremony Structure

 The ceremony follows strict Catholic liturgy, beginning with the processional where the bride enters last, accompanied by her father.
-Recent data shows 91.5% of San Marino’s population identifies as Christian, resulting in predominantly religious ceremonies.
+The predominantly Catholic population of San Marino means most weddings are religious ceremonies.
 The priest conducts the service in Italian, blessing the union and guiding the couple through sacred vows that emphasize the indissoluble nature of Catholic marriage.

 Fede Nuziale: The Sacred Ring Exchange

-As of 2024, approximately 80% of couples choose to engrave their rings with wedding dates or initials, adding personalization to this sacred tradition.
+Many couples choose to engrave their rings with wedding dates or initials, adding personalization to this sacred tradition.
 The moment represents the physical manifestation of marital vows, with photographers capturing extensive documentation.
-Following Catholic tradition, the rings remain unadorned to represent the pure, unbroken circle of marriage, though 25% of couples now opt for ethically-sourced gold reflecting modern environmental consciousness.
+Following Catholic tradition, the rings remain unadorned to represent the pure, unbroken circle of marriage, though some couples now opt for ethically-sourced gold reflecting modern environmental consciousness.

 Civil Marriage Options at Palazzo Pubblico